-On the Model 780-03 the stereo input uses a 3-pin female XLR connector for interfacing with a digital audio source.
-The mating cable should have a 3-pin male XLR connector wired such that the + signal goes to pin 2, the - signal to pin 3, and shield to pin 1.
+Figure 4.
+Connections for Surround A and Surround B Digital Inputs cable should have a 3-pin male XLR connector wired such that the + signal goes to pin 2, the - signal to pin 3, and shield to pin 1.

-Unbalanced AES3 digital audio signals can also be used with the Model 780-03's inputs if external coupling transformers ("baluns") are utilized.
-These impedancematching (75 ohms to 110 ohms) and level step-up transformer assemblies typically provide a BNC connector on their input and a 3-pin male XLR connector on their output.
+Unbalanced AES3 digital audio signals can also be used with the Model 780-01's inputs if external coupling transformers ("baluns") are utilized.
+These impedance-matching (75 ohms to 110 ohms) and level step-up transformer assemblies typically provide a BNC connector on their input and a 3-pin male XLR connector on their output.

-Digital Monitor Outputs
+Monitor Outputs

-The 25-pin female D-subminiature connector on the back panel labeled Digital Monitor Outputs provides access to the Model 780-03's pre- and post-fader digital audio monitor outputs.
-The channels are organized as two 8-channel surround (7.1) sources, one pre-fader (fixed level) and the other post-fader (level adjustable by the user).
-The pre-fader digital monitor output channels are intended for connection to metering or monitoring equipment that requires uninterrupted full-level signals.
-The post-fader digital monitor output channels are intended to be connected to a loudspeaker system that provides seven main channels and one subwoofer channel.
+The 25-pin female D-subminiature connector on the back panel labeled Digital Monitor Outputs provides access to the Model 780-01's pre- and post-fader digital audio monitor outputs.
+The channels are organized as two 8-channel surround (7.1) sources, one pre-fader (fixed level)

+and the other post-fader (level adjustable by the user).
+The pre-fader monitor output channels are intended for connection to metering or monitoring equipment that requires uninterrupted full-level signals.
+The post-fader monitor output channels are intended to be connected to a loudspeaker system that provides seven main channels and one subwoofer channel.

-The digital monitor outputs are transformer-balanced AES3 digital audio signals with a source impedance of 110 ohms and a nominal signal level of 5 Vpp.
+The monitor outputs are transformer-balanced AES3 digital audio signals with a source impedance of 110 ohms and a nominal signal level of 5 Vpp.
 Signals of this type are normally interconnected to destination equipment using shielded twisted-pair cable terminated with 3-pin male XLR connectors.

-A cable assembly with a 25-pin male D-subminiature connector (DB-25M) on one end and the desired connectors on the other end will be used for connecting to the digital monitor outputs.
-The D-subminiature connector follows the TASCAM-type wiring convention, organizing the 25 pins into eight groups of three pins each; one pin remains unused.
-Each set of three pins provides an independent interface.
+A cable assembly with a 25-pin male D-subminiature connector (DB-25M) on one end and the desired connectors on the other end will be used for connecting to the monitor outputs.
+The D-sub connector follows the TASCAM-type wiring convention, organizing the 25 pins into eight groups of three pins each; one pin remains unused.
+Each set of three pins provides an independent AES3 balanced signal.
 In the analog world this would allow eight audio channels to be transported.
-But with AES3 digital audio signals this allows support for 16 audio channels; eight interfaces each supplying two audio channels.
+But with AES3 digital audio signals this allows support for 16 audio channels; eight signals each supplying the pre- and post-fader monitor outputs.

-A wiring assembly prepared for the Model 780-03's digital monitor outputs would typically be identical to that of a TASCAM-type output assembly.
+A wiring assembly prepared for the Model 780-01's monitor outputs would typically be identical to that of a TASCAM-type output assembly.
 An assembly of this type would often have a 25-pin male D-subminiature connector (DB-25M) on one end and eight 3-pin male XLR connectors on the other.

-For compatibility with balanced AES3 digital audio signals connect the D-sub's + terminal as signal high and the - terminal as signal low.
+For compatibility with AES3 balanced digital audio signals connect the D-sub's + connections as signal high and the - connections as signal low.
 In most applications a 3-pin male XLR connector will be used.
-In this case the + terminal would go to pin 2 of the XLR, the - terminal to XLR pin 3, and the shield terminal to XLR pin 1.
-Refer to Figure 5 or Appendix A for the exact connection details.
-Note that unlike a TASCAM-type assembly, the two threaded fasteners associated with the Model 780-03's D-sub connectors use 4-40 threads.
-This complies with the original design standard for D-subminiature connectors.
+In this case the + connections would go to pin 2 of each XLR, the - connection to XLR pin 3, and the shield connection to XLR pin 1.
+Refer to Figure 5 or Appendix A for the connection details.